 The judges for all six courts have agreed to the Fort Bend County Local Court Rules, but each judge has their own manner of hearing cases and operating their court.
 What works in one court in Fort Bend County may very well not work in another court in Fort Bend County.
 This can be demonstrated with a quick visit to the Fort Bend County website where some courts have explicitly stated unique requirements.

 What this ultimately highlights, is the importance of consulting the local rules and procedures for each court.
 This is also the reason many individuals opt to hire a probate attorney who regularly handles cases in the Fort Bend County probate courts.

 In Fort Bend county, you can check the status of all filings by visiting this webpage and scrolling down to the penultimate bullet in the body paragraph.

-For questions about filings that are not accessible through the search tool, the County Clerk can be reached several ways.
+For questions about filings that are not accessible through the search tool, the County Clerk can be reached in several ways.
 Calling (281) 341-8685 will give an automated machine with the option to connect to an operator within the County Clerk office.
-The Clerk’s office can also be reached at email@example.com.
+The Clerk’s office can also be reached at firstname.lastname@example.org.